mikeshulman/narya/README.md

 ## Remarks on implementation

 As is common for normalization-by-evaluation, the implementation uses De Bruijn *indices* for syntactic terms and De Bruijn *levels* for semantic values.
 A little more unusually, however, the De Bruijn indices are intrinsically well-scoped.
 This means that the type of terms is parametrized by the length of the context (as a type-level natural number, using GADTs), so that the OCaml compiler ensures *statically* that De Bruijn indices never go out of scope.
-Other consistency checks are also ensured statically in a similar way, such as the matching of dimensions for certain types and operators.
+Other consistency checks are also ensured statically in a similar way, such as the matching of dimensions for certain types and operators, and scoping and associativity for notations.
+(The latter is the reason why tightnesses are dyadic rationals: they are represented internally as type-level finite surreal sign-sequences.)

 This approach does have the drawback that it requires a fair amount of arithmetic on the natural numbers to ensure well-typedness, which is not only tedious but some of it also ends up happening at run-time.
 Since type-level natural numbers are represented in unary, this could be a source of inefficiency in the future.